percyfal/ratatosk/doc/source/dev/quickstart.rst

 .. figure:: ../../test_fastqln.png
    :alt: Fastq link task
-   :scale: 50%
+   :scale: 30%
    :align: center

    **Figure 1.** Fastq link task

 A couple of comments are warranted.
-First, the boxes shows tasks, where the `FastqFile` is an external task.
-The file it points to must exist for the task `FastqFileLink` executes.
+First, the boxes shows tasks, where the :py:class:`.FastqFile` is an external task.
+The file it points to must exist for the task :py:class:`.FastqFileLink` executes.
 The color of the box indicates status; here, green means the task has completed successfully.
 Second, every task has its own set of options that can be passed via the command line or in the code.
-In the `FastqFileLink` task box we can see the options that were passed to the task.
-For instance, the option `use_long_names=True` prints complete task names, as shown above.
+In the :py:class:`.FastqFileLink` task box we can see the options that were passed to the task.
+For instance, the option ``use_long_names=True`` prints complete task names, as shown above.

 Alignment with bwa sampe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's a more useful example; paired-end alignment using `bwa`.
+Here's a more useful example; paired-end alignment using :program:`bwa`.

 .. code-block:: text